MirceaStefanescu/Portofolio/Real-Time Chat & Collaboration Platform/README.md

 ## OAuth2
 - Create a GitHub OAuth app with callback URL `http://localhost:8080/login/oauth2/code/github`.
 - Set `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` in `.env` or your shell.
+- REST and WebSocket features require an authenticated session.

 ## Observability
 - Prometheus: `http://localhost:9090`